p-stream/extension/SAFARI.md

 3. Check "Show Develop menu in menu bar"
 4. Go to Develop → Allow Unsigned Extensions (for development)
 5. Go to Safari → Preferences → Extensions
-6. Click the "+" button and select the `build/chrome-mv3-prod` folder
+6. Click the "+" button and select the `build/chrome-mv3-prod` folder.
+Yes, it's a chrome build but it will work.

 ### 2. Grant Permissions